 We created such a feature for Skillheart, one of our clients from Norway, as part of a more complex solution consisting of an interviewing tool, question bank, and talent bank.
 All these features prevent losing a valuable applicant and make it possible to contact them in the future when new job positions open.
 Another benefit of such a tool is eliminating the stress for the candidate and giving recruiters a chance to watch the video at a comfortable time and as many times as needed.
 Moreover, it is a time-saving option for all participants, especially for interviewing candidates from a distant location or even a different time zone without needing to go to the office.

 3. CV Scraping

-A CV scraping tool as a part of your job board will save a lot of time for recruiters – especially those who deal with large volumes of candidate applications daily.
-CV scraping allows them to automatically go through CVs for matching their skills to the open positions.
+A CV scraping tool as a part of your job board will save a lot of time for recruiters - especially those who deal with large volumes of candidate applications daily.
+CV scraping allows them to automatically go through CVs for matching their skills to open positions.
 Look at such services as Hireability and Textkernel to get inspiration for this approach.

 Do you think is it helpful to have skills assessment results even before interviewing a person?
-This way you aren’t spending time for assessment creation and evaluation.
-Just see the candidate’s result and decide if it is enough for your position.
+This way you aren’t spending time on assessment creation and evaluation.
+Just see the candidate's result and decide if it is enough for your position.